Shopify/ruby-lsp/jekyll/add-ons.markdown

     # Create the array of signatures that this method will accept.
 Every signatures is composed of a list of
     # parameters.
 The parameter classes represent each type of parameter
     signatures = [
-      RubyIndexer::Entry::Signature.new([RubyIndexer::Entry::RequiredParameter.new(name: :a)])
+      RubyIndexer::Entry::Signature.new([RubyIndexer::Entry::RequiredParameter.new(name: :a)]),
     ]

     @listener.add_method(
       "new_method", # Name of the method
-      location,     # Prism location for the node defining this method signatures    # Signatures available to invoke this method ) end
+      location,     # Prism location for the node defining this method signatures,   # Signatures available to invoke this method ) end